-[53] The complaint is upheld.
-Mr Aiolupotea dishonestly failed to inform the complainant that he was not eligible for citizenship, and he accepted money for an application for which no work was done.
+[63] The complaint is upheld.
+Mr Aiolupotea was dishonest in failing to inform the complainant that he was not eligible for citizenship, and in accepting money for an application for which no work was done.
 He has also breached cls 19(e), 26(c) and (e) of the Code.
-Furthermore, he has been negligent in failing to return original documents to the complainant.
+Furthermore, he has been negligent in respect of failing to return original documents to the complainant.